 Slovakia is a small country, so if you are visiting for just a few days or a few weeks, these places are definitely worth visiting.

 Buzzing cafes and restaurants are sprinkled along the main street, with cobble-stoned alleys leading off in all directions.
-We found this city to be most beautiful at evening time when the magnificent St Elizabeth gothic cathedral is lit up with many colours.
+We found this city to be most beautiful in the evening time when the magnificent St Elizabeth gothic cathedral is lit up with many colours.

-Creating the border between Slovakia and Poland, the Tatra Mountains are considered to be the tallest mountain range in Slovakia.
-Because of its altitude, the High Tatras have become a very popular skiing and spa destination in the country and a much more affordable option for ski packages in Europe, if you compare it to France, Austria or the Swiss Alps.
+Creating the border between Slovakia and Poland, the Tatra Mountainsare considered to be the tallest mountain range in Slovakia.
+Because of its altitude, the High Tatras have become very popular skiing destination in the country.
+The High Tatras offer a more affordable option for skiing vacation when compared to France, Austria or the Swiss Alps.

-A popular skiing location here can be found in the town of Štrbské Pleso.
+The place to be is the town of Štrbské Pleso.
 People have been skiing here for centuries because of the glacial lake found nearby.
 But is also offers something in summer, there are a few hiking trails to follow.
 Enjoy a drink or meal with a view at the end of the day.

-We parked our car here and then hiked up to the waterfalls, around 3 hours roundtrip.
+We spent two nights in Štrbské Pleso and hiked up to Skok waterfall, around 3 hours roundtrip.
 The views were fantastic.